kamranshafikhan/Comparative_Analysis_of_Cyclistic_Bike_Users/README.md

 ### Targeted Marketing by Time of Day
 Casual members demonstrate a higher usage rate during evenings and afternoons compared to mornings.
 As a result, tailor the marketing campaigns to these specific time frames.

+## Conclusion
+The analysis of Cyclistic user data reveals distinct patterns between casual and annual members.
+By taking into account these considerations, an effective marketing strategy can be devised with the goal to convert the casual riders into annual members.